 Images & Figures/illustrations

-- It should be uploaded in manuscript file at the end after references and tables if any
+- It should be uploaded in manuscript file at the end after references.

 - All images must be cited within the main text in numerical order.